 What Is Topical Cannabis Used For?

-Pain, soreness, tension, and inflammation are the most common reasons people turn to topical cannabis.
+Users claim that topical cannabis has helped them with easing pain, soreness, tension, and inflammation.
 As more research comes out about these products, scientists are getting behind topical cannabis’ potential to alleviate

 - Skin rashes